Art at the G7 Summit 2025

 Bert Weir painting “Wood Sprite” used as a poster by Whispering River Orchestra & Choir to announce spring concert.

-The Bert Weir family is pleased Bert’s painting, Joy Pye Weed of the Summer Grasses Series has been accepted into the permanent collections of the Queen’s University School of Medicine.
+The Bert Weir family is pleased Bert’s painting, Joe Pye Weed of the Summer Grasses Series has been accepted into the permanent collections of the Queen’s University School of Medicine.

 When Bert was a student at the Ontario College of Art he had the opportunity to study anatomy from a cadaver.
 He was so impressed he determined that he too would donate his body so that others could benefit.